20 of the Best Emotional, Story-Driven Games Right Now

 Detroit: Become Human is an interactive drama and action-adventure game developed by Quantic Dream, the same team who made Heavy Rain.
 Originally released on the PS4, it’s now available on PC as well.

-Detroit: Become Human is set in a near-future Detroit, in the year 2038, where advanced androids are a routine part of daily life.
-These androids are designed to obey their human masters and handle tasks ranging from domestic chores to intricate professions.
-However, a series of events triggers some androids to develop “deviancy,” where they start to show signs of human-like emotions, desires, and consciousness, breaking away from their programming.
+Detroit: Become Human is set in a near-future Detroit, in the year 2038, where androids are a daily part of life now.
+These androids are designed to obey their human masters and handle tasks ranging from chores to certain professions.
+However, a series of events triggers some androids to develop deviancy, where they start to show signs of human-like emotions, desires, and consciousness, breaking away from their programming.
+(Abit cliche, I know).

 Players take control of three android characters:

-- Connor: A police investigator android tasked with tracking down deviant androids – those who have broken away from their programmed behaviors.
+- Connor: A police investigator tasked with tracking down deviant androids.
+The irony is you’re an android yourself.

 - Kara: A housemaid android who escapes from her abusive owner to protect a young girl.